cucapra/chazz/README.md

 On a shared account, you may need to create yourself an [IAM user][iam] with "programmatic access" to get an access key.
 You don't need to configure a default region; Chazz specifies the region itself.

-Next, obtain the private key and put it here.
+Next, obtain the private key.
 Make sure the permissions are right:

     $ chmod 0600 ironcheese.pem

-You can either use that name or set the `CHAZZ_KEY` environment variable to point to the key file:
+You can either use that name or create a configuration file at `~/.config/chazz.toml` to point to the key file:

-    $ export CHAZZ_KEY=`pwd`/ironcheese.pem
+    ssh_key = "~/chazz/ironcheese.pem"

 [config]: https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration
 [iam]: https://console.aws.amazon.com/iam/home?#/users